mikenz1000/knockthru/README.md

 You'll need to have mongoose db running locally on port 27017

-# Snippet Examples
+# Snippets

-To list the Tasks in a database that have done set to 0
+To list the Tasks in the server-side mongoose database that have done set to 0
 ```
 	<div data-knockthru='kt.search("Task",{done:0})'>
 		<p data-bind='foreach: items'>